Explore Ibstock Place School

 For a much more in-depth exploration of the School’s history including photos, videos and previous heads, visit our official online archive. |

-During the late 19th century, Friedrich Froebel's innovative educational principles, which focused on the learning experiences of young children, were seen as radical.
+During the late 19th century, Friedrich Froebel's innovative educational principles, which focused on the learning experiences of young children, were part of a cultural shift in education.

 Mrs Julia Salis Schwabe was impressed by these principles and established a teacher training college and a demonstration school in England based on Froebel's teachings.